 Circumstances can arise where one Canadian patent application can be affected by another, such as in situations where both applications are directed toward similar subject matter.
 It does not make a difference whether the applications are owned by the same party or by opposing parties.

 In Canada, there is no interference or opposition procedure to challenge a competitor’s co-pending patent application — so there is limited opportunity for one party to oppose a patent being granted to another.

 Furthermore, Canada does not use terminal disclaimers between applications owned by the same party.
 As a consequence, the applicant must amend the claims of the applications to distinguish one from the other.

-The preferred practice for filing divisional applications in Canada is to include or add all desired claims in the pending patent application to allow the Canadian examiner to determine whether separate inventions are claimed.
-This practice enables the applicant to avoid a later allegation of “double patenting” in the divisional application and provides the potential to have a broader range of inventions claimed within a single application.
+The preferred practice for filing divisional applications in Canada is to include or add all desired claims, in order to allow the Canadian examiner to determine whether separate inventions are claimed.
+This attempts to avoid later allegations of “double patenting” in the divisional application, and allows a broader range of inventions to be claimed within a single application.

 On the other hand, obtaining a registration for a trademark confers many advantages, including the exclusive right to use the trademark across Canada, without geographic restriction, in relation to the goods or services specified in the registration.

 Registration can be obtained for a trademark in relation to goods and services.
 In Canada, unlike in many other countries, a single trademark registration can cover multiple classes of goods and services.

 Business names may be registrable as trademarks if such a name is also used as a trademark in association with goods or services — in other words, when the business name is also used to distinguish a product or service of one company from that of another.
 If a business name is not used as a trademark, it may nonetheless be protected under the doctrine of passing off in a similar manner to an unregistered common law trademark.